crycode-de/ioBroker.canbus/README.md

 ### **WORK IN PROGRESS**

 * (crycode-de) Node.js >= 18, Admin >= 6.17, js-contoller >= 5.0.19 are required
+* (crycode-de) Changed how custom parser scripts are interpreted.
+Most custom parser scripts should work as before but they have a limited scope now.
+* (crycode-de) Custom parser scripts now support `getStateAsync`, `getForeignStateAsync`, `getObjectAsync` and `getForeignObjectAsync`.
+If you have used `getStateAsync`/`getObjectAsync` before you need to change them to `getForeignStateAsync`/`getForeignObjectAsync` or update the IDs if you get data from the same adapter instance.
+* (crycode-de) Custom write parser scripts an now return false to cancel the write
 * (crycode-de) Updated dependencies

 ### 1.3.1 (2022-04-19)